rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 ### Exercise 1 - Login to Windows Virtual Machines in Azure with Azure AD

 Task 1 - Create a Windows Virtual Machine with Azure AD login enabled<br>
-Use the following setting on the Basic tab<br>
-Resource group;  myDemoRG<br>
-Virtual machine name:  myVM1<br>
-Availability options:  No infrastructure redundancy required<br>
-Image:  Windows Server 2019 Datacenter – Gen 1<br>
-Username:  demouser<br>
-Password:  demo@pass123<br>

-On the Management tab, check the box to Login with Azure AD under the Azure AD section.<br>
-Make sure System assigned managed identity under the Identity section is checked.
-This action should happen automatically once you enable Login with Azure AD.<br>
+Step 1: Use User 1 for the credentials <br>
+Step 3: Type Windows 11 - Press Enter > Select the Window 11 Box > choose Windows 11 Enterprise, version 22H2 from the menu that opens <br>
+Step 3: You may have to select all sizes first to pick the DC1s_v3<br>
+Step 3: Check I confirm I have an elegible Windows 10/11 license with multi-tenant hosting rights<br>

-Task 2 - Azure AD login for existing Azure Virtual Machines<br>
+Task 2 - Microsoft Entra ID login for existing Azure Virtual Machines<br>
-Step 4:  Choose your Global Admin as a member<br>
+Read through - due to permissions you can not make any changes<br>

+Task 3 - Update the Virtual Machine to allow the Microsoft Entra ID login<br>
+Step 7:  Select Next > Select Accept <br>

+Task 4 - Modify your RDP file to support the Microsoft Entra ID login <br>
+Step 3: Ensure you choose just once when opening the file with notepad <br>

-Task 5 - Connect to the Windows Server 2022 Datacenter using Azure AD login <br>
+Task 6 - Optional testing to explore the Microsoft Entra ID login <br>
+Step 1: User AzureAD\User2-50612341@LODSPRODMCA.onmicrosoft.com not JoniS <br>
-Step 7:  Username:  AzureAD\jonis@yourazuretenantname <br>
+Step 4: User AzureAD\User2-50612341@LODSPRODMCA.onmicrosoft.com not JoniA <br>
+Step 8: You will need to reset AdeleV or AlexW or DiegoS passwords before attempting  <br>

-### Exercise 2 - Login to Linux Virtual Machines in Azure with Azure AD
+### Optional Exercise 2 - Login to Linux Virtual Machines in Azure with Microsoft Entra ID

-Task 1 - Create a Linux VM with system assigned managed identity<br>
+Task 1 - Create a Linux VM with system assigned managed identity <br>
-Use the following setting on the Basic tab<br>
-Resource group;  myDemoRG<br>
-Virtual machine name:  myVM2<br>
-Availability options:  No infrastructure redundancy required<br>
-Authentication type:  Password<br>
-Username:  demouser<br>
-Password:  demo@pass123<br>

-On the Management tab, check the box to Login with Azure AD under the Azure AD section.<br>
-Make sure System assigned managed identity under the Identity section is checked.
-This action should happen automatically once you enable Login with Azure AD.<br>

-Task 2 - Azure AD login for existing Azure Virtual Machines<br>
-Step 4:  Choose your Global Admin as a member<br>
+Step 4: You may have to select all sizes first to pick the D2s_v3<br>
+Step 4: There is no Password > create a Key pair name <br>

-## Lab 11 - Assign Azure resource roles in Privileged Identity Management (10 Minutes)<br>
+## Lab 11 - Assign Azure resource roles in Privileged Identity Management (10 Minutes)

-### No errata
+### Exercise 1 - PIM with Azure resources
+Task 1 - Assign Azure resource roles<br>
+Step 1: Credentials are located under Resources tab<br>
+Skip steps 8 - 16 <br>

 ## Lab 12 – Manage Azure AD smart lockout values (5 Minutes)